 The key is that mix of soft, unshapely forms of the upholstery and the hard surfaces and clean lines of the coffee table and side table.
 You want that contrast of hard and soft to break up the space but also to create balance and structure so your living room doesn't just become a collection of squishy seating.

-10. Think about storage
+11. Think about storage

-Storage isn't always the most exciting piece of living room furniture, but if you want a room that's practical and clutter-free, it's an essential.
-Of course, going built-in means you can get all your storage out of the way on one wall and really customize it to your needs.
-But going for built-in storage doesn't suit all styles or budgets, so if you are searching for freestanding storage pieces choose furniture that has plenty of hidden storage and offers as much versatility as possible.
+Living room storage needs to be practical and clutter-free.
+Of course, going for built-in means you can get all your storage out of the way on one wall and really customize it to your needs.
+But built-in storage doesn't suit all styles or budgets, so if you are searching for freestanding storage pieces choose furniture that has plenty of hidden storage and offers as much versatility as possible.

 Don't just rely on shelving for storage.
 If anything you want to keep your living room shelving as clutter-free as possible and should be used more for decor than a place to cram your TV manual and the remotes.